becarpenter/book6/pdf/baked.md

 As you would expect, in IPv6 networks all nodes may have globally unique addresses.
 All networks will be given at least a /64 global prefix to operate.
-As for carriers, they should deliver a longer prefix to subscribers, so that they can have multiple /64 subnets within their organizations or home environments.
-Even a home customer can have a public network prefix to be split into smaller networks, which is a paradigm shift from “hiding behind NAT" on a few public IPv4 addresses (or even inside `100.64.0.0/10`
+Carriers should deliver a shorter prefix to their subscribers (typically in the range /48 through /56), which allows multiple /64 subnets within subscriber organizations or home environments.
+Even a home customer can have a public network prefix to be split into smaller networks, which is a paradigm shift from “hiding behind NAT” on a few public IPv4 addresses (or even inside `100.64.0.0/10`
 \[[RFC6598](https://www.rfc-editor.org/info/rfc6598)\]).